plumed/tuto-trieste-instructions/README.md

 Docker image
 ------------

 This is a work in progress!
+Should be ready before May 15.